Activated Charcoal and Adsorption: 2 Recipes that Beautify and Detoxify

 Charcoal Facial Mask

 You might as well put this on while you’re doing your teeth whitening routine because both are messy and invigorating!
 If you have dry skin, you’ll want to limit how often you do this mask to once per month or so as it does pull moisture from your skin.
-For Oily Skin, once every two weeks, this mask will leave your face feeling fresh.
+For Oily Skin, once every three weeks, this mask will leave your face feeling fresh.

 3 teaspoons of ThePureWay Activated Charcoal powder